Costs, travel grants and scholarships

 Equity travel grants

-Financial assistance for Australian students on a global experience who can demonstrate financial and educational disadvantage.
+Equity travel grants are financial assistance for Australian students on a global experience who can demonstrate financial and educational disadvantage.

 The grant provides up to $4000, depending on your program and destination.